lamar-software/house-styles/README.md

 ### SQL Statements
 - Keywords should always be upppercase.
-- Statements that are longer than 100 characters should have meaningful linebreaks, using ES6 template literals (or language equivalent).
+- Statements that are longer than 100 characters should have meaningful line breaks, using ES6 template literals (or language equivalent).
 For example:
 ```TypeScript
 // SELECT
 await db.query('SELECT * FROM car');